God of War II

 God of War II is a 2007 action-adventure game developed by Santa Monica Studio and published by Sony Computer Entertainment (SCE).
-First released for the PlayStation 2 on March 13, 2007, the game is the second installment in the God of War series, the sixth chronologically, and the sequel to 2005's God of War.
+First released for the PlayStation 2 on March 13, 2007, the game is the second installment in the God of War series, the seventh chronologically, and the sequel to 2005's God of War.
 It is based on Greek mythology and set in ancient Greece, with vengeance as its central motif.
 The player character is protagonist Kratos, the new God of War who killed the former, Ares.
 Kratos is betrayed by Zeus, the King of the Olympian gods, who strips him of his godhood and kills him.
 Slowly dragged to the Underworld, he is saved by the Titan Gaia, who instructs him to find the Sisters of Fate, as they can allow him to travel back in time, avert his betrayal, and take revenge on Zeus.

 The gameplay is similar to the previous installment.
 It focuses on combo-based combat which is achieved through the player's main weapon—the Blades of Athena—and secondary weapons acquired throughout the game.
 It features quick time events (QTEs) that require players to quickly complete various game controller actions to defeat stronger enemies and bosses.
 The player can use up to four magical attacks and a power-enhancing ability as alternative combat options.
 The game also features puzzles and platforming elements.
 Compared to its predecessor, God of War II features improved puzzles and four times as many bosses.

-God of War II received critical acclaim.
+God of War II was critically acclaimed upon release.
 It is considered as one of the greatest video games ever made and was 2007's "PlayStation Game of the Year" at the Golden Joystick Awards.
-In 2009, IGN listed it as the second-best PlayStation 2 game of all time, and both IGN and GameSpot consider it the "swan song" of the PlayStation 2 era.
-In 2012, Complex magazine named God of War II the best PlayStation 2 game of all time.
 The game sold 4.24 million units by June 2012, making it the sixteenth-best-selling PlayStation 2 game of all time.
 God of War II, along with God of War, was remastered and released in November 2009 as part of the God of War Collection, and in 2012, the remastered version was re-released as part of the God of War Saga, both for the PlayStation 3.
 God of War Collection was later ported to the PlayStation Vita in 2014.
 A novelization of the game was published in February 2013.
 A sequel, God of War III, was released in 2010.
+A remake is currently in development as part of the God of War Trilogy Remake compilation for PlayStation 5.